-A pre-arranged visa is not required to enter Argentina for citizens of the Please ensure that your passport is valid for at least six months after the following countries: Australia, Canada, the European Union, Ireland, New return date of your holiday, and you Zealand, South Africa, the United Kingdom and the United States.
-For all have sufficient blank pages for any other nationalities please check with your closest Argentinian embassy or entry/exit stamps. consulate.
+Please ensure that your passport is valid for at least six months after the return date of your holiday, and you have sufficient blank pages for any entry/exit stamps.

 We recommend you take a photo or scan the first pages of your passport and email these to yourself along with a copy of your air ticket and any other relevant travel and insurance documents.